 The manual is available for our customers only.

-To ensure precision in pointing and reliability in remote mode, high resolution encoders are mounted on each axis.
-The encoders have an absolute reference point that enables the driver to find the home position after a blackout or crash of the control PC.
+To ensure precision in pointing and reliability in remote mode, high resolution encoders are fitted on both axes.
+The encoders have an absolute reference that enables the driver to find the home position after a blackout.
 The stepper motors have 0,1″ resolution.